-While both motion tweens and shape tweens are supported by the Toolkit for CreateJS, it converts those animations to frame-by-frame animations.
-Classic tweens, an older way of creating animation in Flash Professional, are retained as a runtime tween, which saves file size and allows you to control the animation dynamically via JavaScript.
-For these reasons, Adobe recommends using classic tweens for animations targeted for output with the Toolkit for CreateJS.
+While all animation types (motion tweens and shape tweens) are supported in HTML5 Canvas documents, the CreateJS libraries convert those animations to frame-by-frame animations.
+Classic tweens, an older way of creating animation with Flash Professional, are retained as a runtime tween, which saves file size and gives you the opportunity to control the animation dynamically via JavaScript.

-Classic tweening is an older approach to animation, but it is very similar to motion tweening.
+Classic tweening is an older approach to animation, but it's still a valuable technique to show your students.
 Like motion tweens, classic tweens use symbol instances.
-Changes to the symbol instances between two keyframes are interpolated to create the animation.
+Changes to the symbol instances between two keyframes on the Timeline are interpolated to create the animation.
 You can change an instance's position, its rotation, scale, transformation, Color Effect, of Filter effect.